 Simon Schama's history of the Jewish people concludes with the Holocaust and the creation of the modern Israel, both of which fundamentally changed what it means to be Jewish.
 Included: the tension between the ideals and necessities that led to founding the modern Israel; and the realities of conflict, dispossession and occupation that have followed in its wake.

-Recalling the lost world of the shtetl, Jewish towns and villages in Eastern Europe that gave birth to a uniquely Jewish culture; and that made its mark in the revolutionary politics of the USSR and the pop culture of Tin Pan Alley and Hollywood.
+Historian Simon Schama's five-part history of the Jewish people opens with the lost world of the shtetl, Jewish towns and villages in Eastern Europe that gave birth to a uniquely Jewish culture; and that made its mark in the revolutionary politics of the USSR and the pop culture of Tin Pan Alley and Hollywood.
 It was also the birthplace of Hasidism, one of the most misunderstood forms of Judaism.
-Included: Simon Schama visits the forests of Lithuania, where his family logged wood and fought wolves.
+Included: Schama visits the forests of Lithuania, where his family logged wood and fought wolves.

 3 show lists